 Medicines you take by mouth.
 For a severe infection, your doctor can give you an antifungal pill that you’ll take for as long as 12 weeks.
-Studies show that drugs like terbinafine (Lamisil) and itraconazole (Sporanox) work best to help a new, healthy nail grow in to replace the infected one.
+Studies show that drugs like itraconazole (Sporanox) and terbinafine (Lamisil) work best to help a new, healthy nail grow in to replace the infected one.

 Laser treatment.
 High doses of light may help destroy stubborn fungus.
 This treatment is fairly new.
-While results so far have been good, more studies are needed to prove that it can be safe and useful.
+We need more studies to know how well it works.
 Laser treatments are also costly and usually not covered by insurance.

 Nail removal.
-If other treatments don’t work, or you’re in a lot of pain, your doctor may want to remove the infected nail.
-This allows a new healthy nail to grow in, although it could take more than a year for that to happen.
-Your doctor will either remove the nail by putting a strong chemical on it, or you may need surgery.
-Either can be done in your doctor’s office or clinic.
+If other treatments don’t work or you’re in a lot of pain, your doctor may want to remove the infected nail.
+This allows a new healthy nail to grow in, which can take more than a year.
+Your doctor will either remove the nail by putting a strong chemical on it or with surgery.
+Both can be done in your doctor’s office or clinic.
 You won’t need to stay in the hospital.